kentcdodds/babel-plugin-macros/README.md

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## The problem

+Currently, each babel plugin in the babel ecosystem requires that you configure it individually.
+This is fine for things like language features, but can be frustrating overhead for libraries that allow for compile-time code transformation as an optimization.

+## This solution

-babel-macros defines a standard interface for libraries that want to use compile-time code transformation without requiring the user to add a babel plugin to their build system (other than babel-macros, which is ideally already in place).
+babel-macros defines a standard interface for libraries that want to use compile-time code transformation without requiring the user to add a babel plugin to their build system (other than `babel-macros`, which is ideally already in place).

 For instance, many css-in-js libraries have a css tagged template string function:

 ```js
 const styles = css`
   .red {